 Levels and dominant frequencies

-The goal should be to achieve an equal loudness of all elements during your mix.
-As a rule of thumb, you should also always mix just above normal conversation level.
-First of all, this won’t result in excessive ear fatigue and this will also result in a more proportionally balanced mix.
+For your mix, the goal should be to achieve an equal loudness of all elements.
+You should also always mix just above normal conversation level to produce a proportionally balanced mix.

 Mixing with headphones is not recommended.

-The soundstage is an important aspect to understand how to mix music.
-Every producer should imagine the soundstage as a “three-dimensional box” where you position various instruments.
-Sounds can be positioned:
+The soundstage is key to understand how to mix music.
+Every producer should imagine the soundstage as a “three-dimensional box” where you position various instruments differently;

 1. In the back or in the front and anywhere in between.